Introduction

 ) {

-fun calculateWeight(productId: String): Grams {
+fun calculateWeight(productId: ProductId): Grams {

 val product = productService.getProduct(productId)